 Students receiving a food and new shoes

-Love & Care Learning Center is a Christian based school in Mae Sot, Thailand along the Myanmar border.
+L & C Learning Center is a Christian based school in Mae Sot, Thailand along the Myanmar border.
 This school rescues displaced refugee children who have escaped to Thailand, from their home country of Myanmar, due to political unrest and war.
 Many of the kids are orphaned or have been separated from their parents.
-Love and Care provides them a place to live, clothes to wear, food to eat, an education, and teaches them about Jesus.
-Without the shelter and safety of Love and Care, these children would be living in refugee camps and at high risk to predators.
-Love and Care has been blessed with a brick structure to operate out of.
+L & C provides them a place to live, clothes to wear, food to eat, an education, and teaches them about Jesus.
+Without the shelter and safety of L & C, these children would be living in refugee camps and at high risk to predators.
+L & C has been blessed with a brick structure to operate out of.
 They do not have running water and use electricity very sparingly because of the cost.
 The children bathe in the nearby stream and are only fed two meals a day (mostly rice and beans), which they prepare for themselves.
-This school is large enough to house 60 kids, but is currently operating with 112 due to the increased violence in Myanmar and number of children needing shelter.
-We have had the privilege of not only donating food for these children, but also a gas powered rice cooker, which makes preparing meals for so many children (without electricity) a much easier task.
+This school is currently operating with 160 due to the increased violence in Myanmar and number of children needing shelter.

 Students preparing pumpkin for dinner

-The students at Love & Care singing Jesus Loves the Little Children during our visit
+The students at L & C singing Jesus Loves the Little Children during our visit

-Students accepting the donations during our June 2022 visit
+Students accepting the donations during one of our visits

-CDTC is another Christian refugee school in Mae Sot that also houses about 100 children.
+CDTC is another Christian refugee school in Mae Sot that houses nearly 200 children.
 Without the luxury of a building, CDTC students live in dorms made of tree branches and wood...no doors, no windows, no beds.
-They receive two meals a day and bathe at a spring in a nearby field.
-In addition to donating food to CDC, in June 2022, we had the honor of spending a couple of days working with the kids to replace a leaky roof on one of the girls' dorms.

 A friendly game of volleyball